How To Get Kathmandu To Bardiya National Park

 Time: 10+ hours

-Traveling from Pokhara to Bardiya by bus is nearly a 10 to 13 hours drive but it is budget-friendly.
-It is far cheaper than the flight.
-However, we recommend taking the flight to our clients as it saves much time which can be utilized in exploring the national park.
+Travelling from Pokhara to Bardiya by bus is nearly a 10 to 13-hour drive, but it is budget-friendly and far cheaper than the flight.
+However, we recommend taking the flight to our clients as it saves a lot of time that can be utilized to explore the national park.

-The buses might not be as comfortable as the ones you find in Kathmandu-Pokhara or Kathmandu-Chitwan route.
-A few buses leave for Nepalgunj every day from Pokhara.
+The buses might not be as comfortable as those on the Kathmandu-Pokhara or Kathmandu-Chitwan route.
+However, a few buses leave for Nepalgunj every day from Pokhara.
 You travel through Tansen and Butwal and finally reach Nepalgunj.
-From there you need to take another bus to Thakurdwara, Bardiya.
+From there, you need to take another bus to Thakurdwara, Bardiya.

-Also Read:- Things to do in bardiya national park
+Also Read:- Things to do in Bardia National Park

 Leave Your Comment